winterbe/sequency/README.md

 ## Getting started

 Sequency is a type-safe functional programming library for synchronous processing of iterable data such as arrays, sets and maps.
-It's written in TypeScript, compiles to ES5 compatible JavaScript and works in all current browsers and Node applications.
+Sequency is written in TypeScript, compiles to ES5-compatible JavaScript and works in all current browsers and Node applications.
+[Try Sequence](https://npm.runkit.com/sequency) right in your browser.

 Download the [latest release](https://github.com/winterbe/sequency/releases) from GitHub or install Sequency from NPM: